 Spelling variations of this family name include: Drane, Drain, Drone, Dron, Dran, Drayne, Drayn and others.

 Some of the Drain family moved to Ireland, but this topic is not covered in this excerpt.
-Another 187 words(13 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: